 Persistent damp air or condensation in these spaces may also signal signs of high humidity in a house that increase cabinet moisture risk.
 Washing machines and utility sinks can release water through small leaks that spread beneath cabinetry.

-Reviewing how to detect hidden washing machine leaks and how to detect slow plumbing leaks helps identify early warning signs before moisture spreads into surrounding cabinet areas.
+If moisture appears near a washer, utility sink, or supply line, reviewing how to detect slow plumbing leaks can help identify early warning signs before moisture spreads into surrounding cabinet areas.

 Typical laundry-related moisture sources include: